-Dominican University of California is hosting a pair of events centered around Banned Books Week.
+Dominican University of California hosted a pair of events centered around Banned Books Week.

-Dominican gender neutral alum Maia Kobabe ’11, whose book Gender Queer was among the 10 most challenged books of 2021, is hosting an opening reception for “Gender Queer: The Art Of Maia Kobabe” on Saturday, October 1, from 2-4 p.m. in the Joseph R. Fink Science Center Gallery.
+Dominican gender neutral alum Maia Kobabe ’11, whose book Gender Queer was among the 10 most challenged books of 2021, is hosted an opening reception for “Gender Queer: The Art Of Maia Kobabe” on October 1 in the Joseph R. Fink Science Center Gallery.

 According to an analysis published by PEN American, a free speech and literary organization, books were banned at least 2,500 times by more than 130 school districts across more than 30 states since 2021.
 Banned Books Week is an annual week-long celebration bringing to light historical and current attempts to ban books in schools and libraries.
 This year it’s being celebrated September 18-24 with the theme: Books Unite Us.